-Like an old Sith Emperor however, Star Wars Galaxies (and my urge to play it) seems impossible to kill.
-Nearly ten years after SOE and LucasArts pulled the plug on the game, the players have taken it upon themselves to not only bring it back to life, but make it better than ever.
+Like an old Sith Emperor, Star Wars Galaxies (and my urge to play it) seems impossible to kill.
+Nearly ten years after SOE and LucasArts pulled the plug on the game, the players have taken it upon themselves to not only bring it back to life but make it better than ever.

-The Star Wars Galaxies emulation scene has been thriving even since before the game closed.
-Back in 2005 players began the arduous process of rebuilding the game as it was before a major revamp alienated most of the 250,000 strong playerbase.
-For many of the years since, that project – SWGEmu – had been the most popular player operated server, but following it’s emergence in 2016, SWG Legends, a rogue server which more closely emulates the game nearer to its final official iteration, has grown rapidly both in terms of player numbers, and new content.
+The Star Wars Galaxies emulation scene has been thriving even since before the game was shuttered.
+Back in 2005 players began the arduous process of rebuilding the game as it was before a major revamp alienated most of the 250,000-strong playerbase.
+For most of the subsequent years, that project – SWGEmu – had been the most popular player-operated server.
+Following its emergence in 2016 however, SWG Legends, a rogue server which more closely emulates the game nearer to its final official iteration, has grown rapidly both in terms of player numbers, and new content.

-The main reason however why I had always been so reluctant to fully immerse myself in a rogue server is the ever-looming prospect of a swift and painful server closure.
+The main reason why I had always been so reluctant to fully immerse myself in a rogue server however was the ever-looming prospect of a swift and painful server closure.
 This is something that can happen for one of two reasons.
-Firstly there is the possibility that the individual(s) running the server are forced to close it.
-This could be due to personal reasons, lack of donations or players, or a breakdown in communications amongst team members.
+Firstly there is the possibility that the individual(s) running the server is forced to close it.
+This could be due to personal reasons, lack of donations or players, or a breakdown in communications among team members.
 Secondly, being an unofficial usage of an existing IP the owners of said IP may choose to take legal action.
 So far such a thing has been largely avoided across all rogue servers, not just for SWG, but also for other shuttered games such as City of Heroes and Warhammer Online.
-Even private servers for still operating MMO’s have been either embraced by the official games publishers (as in the case of Everquest‘s Project 1999), or have had a blind eye turned towards them.
-Generally players would rather play on an official server than a player operated one, so the amount of lost revenue is not significant enough to warrant taking legal measures which run the risk of generating negative good will towards the game in both the media and amongst the playerbase.
+Even private servers for still operating MMOs have been either embraced by the official games publishers (as in the case of Everquest‘s Project 1999) or have had a blind eye turned towards them.
+Generally, players would rather play on an official server than a player-operated one, so the amount of lost revenue is not significant enough to warrant taking legal measures which run the risk of generating negative goodwill towards the game in both the media and among the playerbase.

 Fast-forward the better part of a decade and the landscape is a little different.
-SWTOR was never the goliath which it’s publishers thought it would be (the SWG debacle had something to do with its disappointing launch, but so too did endgame content issues).
+SWTOR was never the goliath that its publishers thought it would be (the SWG debacle had something to do with its disappointing launch, but so too did endgame content issues).
 The Star Wars franchise has been brought out by Disney, under whom SWTOR has become something of a pariah, being the only ongoing piece of media in the franchise which doesn’t belong within their new canon.
-Similarly Sony Online Entertainment – the developers of SWG – have been through numerous buy-outs also.
-What this means is that most everybody connected to SWTOR and SWG both on the development and publishing side has now moved on to pastures green, and the attitude towards how to handle a few rogue servers for a dated game whose appeal extends towards a total of a few thousand players a month is likely very different to what they would have been back at the start of the 2010’s.
-I’ve since been an on-off subscriber to SWTOR for around five years, and I now appreciate and enjoy the game for what it is – a mostly single player, story focused experience which is highly polished, and basically exactly the opposite of what SWG ever was.
+Similarly, Sony Online Entertainment – the developers of SWG – have been through numerous buy-outs of their own.
+What this means is that almost everybody connected to SWTOR and SWG both on the development and publishing side has now moved on to pastures green, and the attitude towards how to handle a few rogue servers for a dated game whose appeal extends towards a total of a few thousand players a month is likely very different to what they would have been back at the start of the 2010s.
+I’ve since been an on-off subscriber to SWTOR for around five years, and I now appreciate and enjoy the game for what it is – a mostly single-player, story-focused experience which is highly polished, and basically the exact opposite of what SWG ever was.
 Therefore, in 2020, I’m back where I was a decade ago, wanting to play both games at the same time.

-It seems like a great place to start for this new blog where I plan on charting the stories and habits of the players and characters within these virtual spaces.
-I’m looking forward to seeing how players are living within this player run MMORPG, and from my own point of view I’m excited about revisiting my old hangouts and checking out what is new.
-I’ve got a number of personal goals in mind for my time in SWG Legends, but I’ve got no idea how much time I’ll spend there and therefore how many entries this column will consist of (or how regular new entries will be).
+It seems like a great place to start for this new blog, where I plan on charting the stories and habits of the players and characters within these virtual spaces.
+I’m looking forward to seeing how players are living within this player-run MMORPG, and from my own point of view, I’m excited about revisiting my old hangouts and checking out what’s new.
+I’ve got several personal goals in mind for my time in SWG Legends, but I’ve got no idea how much time I’ll spend there and therefore how many entries this column will consist of (or how regular new entries will be).
 I’ve already made some progress during my first ten hours in the game however and I’ll be posting about the experience so far in the next few days.
-You’ll be able to find links to that post and future ones in the series at the bottom of this page and on the MMO Folklorist frontpage.

 If you have any suggestions for places and people that I should check out in SWG Legends then please drop a comment down below or on any of the MMO Folklorist social pages.